Llay: History

 Llay first appears in mediaeval records as a hamlet - a small settlement without a church - of the township and manor of Burton.
 It later formed an outlying part of the parish of Gresford, but the relatively late growth of the village is shown by the fact that the first church service was not held there until 1916, and its church was not completed until 1925.
 Llay was eventually made a separate parish in its own right in 1944.

 In the 1920s, Llay was transformed from a small rural hamlet, into a mining community to support the Llay Main Colliery.
 At this time around 450 houses were built as part of the “model village” - a structured approach that aimed to provide miners and their families with quality housing and essential facilities.
 Using successful examples such as Port Sunlight and Bournville as templates/models, the layout of the village was carefully designed.
-However, due to economic restrictions and the lifecycle of the mine, the grander vision for a town of 30,000 people didn’t materialise; with only a portion of the originally planned housing actually completed.
+However, due to economic restrictions and the lifecycle of the mine, the grander vision for a town of 30,000 people did not materialise; with only a portion of the originally planned housing actually completed.

 Much of the growth of the village is connected with the development of coal mines, particularly the Llay Main Colliery.
 It was first established by the industrialist Sir Arthur Markham in 1913, but sinking of the shafts was interrupted by the First World War and by Markham's death in 1916.
 The shafts were eventually completed in 1921, and coal production started in 1923.
 The colliery had a reputation as a well-run, modern pit with a relatively satisfied workforce, and by the 1930s was employing more than 3,000 men, 450 families being installed in new housing schemes in Llay.